-Based on information provided by our directors as to their personal circumstances and the applicable legal tests, a majority of our Board members serving during 2016 were independent directors.
-The Board has determined that, of the ten active directors listed in the Circular, only Rowan Saunders (and Karen Gavan, prior to her retirement) is not considered to be independent by virtue of his position as Economical’s President and CEO.
-The other three director nominees presented for election at the Annual Meeting of mutual policyholders of Economical scheduled for May 8, 2017 (the “Meeting”) (John Bowey (Board Chair), Elizabeth DelBianco, and Barbara Fraser), as well as the other remaining directors (Daniel Fortin, Gerald Hooper, David Wilson, Dick Freeborough, Micheál Kelly, and Michael Stramaglia), have all been determined to be independent directors.
+Based on information provided by our directors as to their personal circumstances and the applicable legal tests, a majority of our Board members serving during 2018 were independent directors.
+The Board has determined that, of the nine active directors listed in the Circular, only Rowan Saunders is not considered to be independent by virtue of his position as Economical’s President and CEO.
+The three director nominees presented for election at the annual meeting of members of Economical scheduled for May 3, 2019 (the “Meeting”) (Dick Freeborough, Micheál Kelly, and Michael Stramaglia), as well as the other directors who will continue to serve after the Meeting (John Bowey, Elizabeth DelBianco, Daniel Fortin, Barbara Fraser, and Susan Monteith), have all been determined to be independent directors.

-The Board is ultimately responsible for supervising the management of the business and affairs of Economical and, in doing so, is required to act in our best interests.
+The Board is ultimately responsible for supervising the management of the business and affairs of Economical and, in doing so, is required to act in the best interests of Economical.
 The Board has adopted a written mandate to confirm and formalize the Board’s ongoing duty and responsibility for the stewardship of Economical.
 A copy of the Board’s mandate is available on our website.

 The Board discharges its responsibilities either directly or through its committees.
 Specific responsibilities set out in the Board’s mandate include:

-- appointing and supervising Management—including final approval of all officer appointments, their compensation, and the oversight of succession planning;
+- appointing and supervising Management—including final approval of senior officer appointments, their compensation, and the oversight of succession planning;

 - strategic planning—including oversight over our business, financial and strategic plans, and annual operating budget;

-- monitoring financial performance—including the review of our ongoing financial performance and results of operations, and review and approval of our public financial disclosure;
+- monitoring financial performance—including the review of our ongoing financial performance and results of operations, and review and approval of our public financial disclosure and certain regulatory filings;

 - risk management—including the identification of principal business risks and the implementation of appropriate systems to effectively monitor and manage those risks;